Citi/scaler/docs/source/tutorials/quickstart.rst

         main()

-This will be extremely slow, because it will serialize the function every single time when ``client.submit()`` get called.
-Also only when ``fut.result()`` get called, it will reach to the scheduler to get actual result.
-It will get even worse if your function is very heavy (like enclosed with heavy objects), consider use ``client.send_object`` to send the heavy object to the scheduler, and use ``client.submit`` to submit the function with the object reference.
+This will be extremely slow, because it will serialize the argument function ``big_func()`` each time :py:func:`~Client.submit()` is called.

+Functions may also be 'heavy' if they accept large objects as arguments.
+In this case, consider using :py:func:`~Client.send_object()` to send the object to the scheduler, and then later use :py:func:`~Client.submit()` to submit the function.

 Spinning up Scheduler and Cluster Separately
 --------------------------------------------

 The scheduler and workers can be spun up independently through the CLI.
+Here we use localhost addresses for demonstration, however the scheduler and workers can be started on different machines.

 .. code:: bash